cwhelan/cloudbreak/README.md

 and type of nodes to include in the cluster.
 The default settings in the file create 40 nodes of type m2.xlarge, which is sufficient to fully process a 30X simulation of human chromsome 2, including read alignment, in about 90 minutes.
+We have only tested this capability using EC2; other cloud providers may not work as well.
 You can also direct Whirr to use Amazon EC2's spot instances, which are dramatically cheaper than on-demand instances, although they carry the risk of being terminated if your price is out-bid.
 Using recent spot pricing, it cost